I know why you’re planning to end your life.

 It got me curious.
 How could that be?
 Is there something inside me that can be called “the soul?”
 Yes, I had heard about that from people.
-But was that really true, or was that some sort of eastern philosophical crap?
+But was that true, or was that some eastern philosophical crap?

 I could not figure that out by thinking.
 But I didn’t discard that as superstition.
-I decided to try that meditation to see what happens.
-I said to myself, “Let’s give it a try.
-I have nothing to lose.”
+I said to myself, “Let’s give this meditation a try, what do I have to lose anyway?”

 I started being aware of myself while I ate, while I bathed, while I studied, or while I cleaned the courtyard.

-By and by something strange started happening to me – I was able to watch my body from within.
-I could see that whatever was happening was happening to my body, not me.
+By and by something strange started happening to me – I was able to watch my body from the inside – I could see that whatever was happening was happening to my body, not to me.

 Rajneesh says in the book, “You’re an energy form with no physical body.
 Energy can be expanded or contracted with just a hint of intent.
 For this experiment, you need to contract the energy (yourself) and come to your navel.”

-I was sure I won’t be disturbed in the middle of the experiment.
-Because I had not made any friends in the vicinity.
-I used to say hello to barely one or two people and that’s it.
+I was sure I wouldn’t be disturbed in the middle of the experiment because I had not made any friends in the vicinity.
+I used to say hello to barely one or two people, and that’s it.
 Being damn sure about my privacy, I started practising the technique every day in the afternoon.

 Living conditions in the area were improving with time-now there was electricity available for about 16 to 18 hours.

-I used to practice after eating my lunch.
-I kept on practising and started getting the knack of it.
-I was supposed to contract my energy from all the parts of my body and concentrate it at the navel.
-Apparently, the navel was the door – the contact point between the physical world and the spirit world.
+The point was to contract the energy from all of the body parts and concentrate it at the navel.
+The navel was the door – the contact point between the physical world and the spirit world.